Pontianak: Etymology

 The city was formerly the capital of the independent Sultanate of Pontianak and was founded on 23 October 1771 around an old trading station on the western coast of Borneo.
 It was built on swampy ground and tropical forest subjected to regular flooding by the river, requiring buildings to be constructed on piles to keep them off the ground.
 The name Pontianak refers to a story about ghosts that people in West Kalimantan refer to as Pontianak (a ferocious female ghost in Malay); it was a ghosts' haunt until Syarif Abdurrahman Alkadrie and his army fought and expelled the ghosts who attacked them by firing cannons.
 He then built a mosque and a palace, exactly on the location of the ghosts' haunt, and settled there.
 The mosque and palace became the first buildings in the city, and to this day locals fire bamboo cannons on Ramadan and other holidays in memory of this.

-Pontianak in the Chinese language is known as 坤甸, (pinyin): Kūndiān) in the local Hakka Chinese, Pontianak is known as Khuntîen.
+Pontianak in the Chinese language is known as 坤甸, ((pinyin): Kūndiàn) in the local Hakka Chinese, Pontianak is known as Khuntîen.

 In Malay mythology, the Pontianak is also the name of an astral creature that is said be a spirit of a woman who died while pregnant.
 Similar stories about the Pontianak first emerged from mythical and folkloric tales that are popular in Kalimantan (Borneo) before the city was built on a large scale of natural habitat.
 This was an active ancient civilization in the late 17th century.